frabjous/open-guide-editor/doc/settings.md

 The following variables are filled in for you when the processing command is executed:

 - `%rootdocument%`: The name of the main file being processed; this will be the same as the file edited unless a different root document is specified, as described above.
 - `%outputfile%`: The name of the file.
-This can be explicitly set for the routine, but otherwise will be assumed to be the name of the root document with the extension change to the output extension.
+This can be explicitly set for the routine, but otherwise will be assumed to be the name of the root document with the extension changed to the output extension.
 - `%savedfile%`: The file currently being edited, and saved along with the processing job.

 Note that quotation marks for the shell are automatically added around these variables.
 You should not add your own, or they will cancel each other out and possibly break the commands for filenames with spaces, etc.!

-In addition to output extensions, the object for a given input extension can also contain a key for `"defaultext"`, i.e., the default output extension the editor will start having set, and `"spellcheck"` which is a boolean that enables or disables the browser’s built-in spell-check capabilities.
+In addition to output extensions, the object for a given input extension can also contain a key for `"defaultext"`, i.e., the default output extension the editor will start having set, and `"spellcheck"`, which is a boolean that enables or disables the browser’s built-in spell-check capabilities.

 For example: